sleepychemist27/PylotLogbook/README.md

 # PylotLogbook
-PylotLogbook is no-frills, UK CAA compliant digital pilot logbook with a GUI coded in python.
+PylotLogbook is a no-frills, UK CAA compliant digital pilot logbook with a GUI coded in python.